5 medium parsnips

 Preheat the oven to 190C/gas mark 5.
 Peel the parsnips and cut into equal size chunks.
-Place in a roast tin, scatter with salt and pepper and toss with the oil.
+Place in a roasting tin, scatter with salt and pepper and toss with the oil.
 Roast for 40 minutes, stirring halfway through, until tender and starting to caramelise.

 Meanwhile, put the lentils in a pan, add plenty of water and bring to the boil.
 Simmer for a minute only, then drain.
 Return the lentils to the pan and pour on just enough water to cover them.
 Add the bay leaf, onion and parsley stalks if using.
 Bring back to a very low simmer and cook slowly for about half an hour, until tender but not mushy.